Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 ### 💡 Insight & Recommendation

 **Key Finding:**
-Clothing is the top revenue driver, generating **$113,996,791.04**, which is significantly higher than other categories.
+Clothing is the top revenue driver, generating **$113,996,791.04**, which is significantly higher than other categories(47% of total).

 ---